briansu2004/MyAI/README.md

 Designed and implemented a localized, privacy-focused AI solution as a proof of concept for a client.

-- The POC involved deploying and managing large language models (LLMs) such as Gemma and Ollama on the client’s Windows and Mac environments using Docker.
+- The POC involved deploying and managing large language models (LLMs) such as Gemma and Ollama on the client's Windows and Mac environments using Docker.
 - Focused on data privacy and on-premise control, the solution included full environment setup and container orchestration.
 - Integrated advanced AI tools like openWebUI and anythingLLM to develop a customized AI assistant and secure knowledge base.
 - Configured environment variables, managed local model files, and optimized inference performance with precise control over system resources.